Davidiskander/python-Q-A/README.md

 ```

 ### Task 5 (function)
-We add a Leap Day on February 29, almost every four years.
-The leap day is an extra, or intercalary day and we add it to the shortest month of the year, February.
-In the Gregorian calendar three criteria must be taken into account to identify leap years:
+write a function that takes a variable "year" and returns True/False if it is leap year or not.

+**How to know if it's a leap year:**
-The year can be evenly divided by 4, is a leap year, unless:
+- The year can be evenly divided by 4, is a leap year, unless:
-The year can be evenly divided by 100, it is NOT a leap year, unless:
+- The year can be evenly divided by 100, it is NOT a leap year, unless:
-The year is also evenly divisible by 400.
+- The year is also evenly divisible by 400.
 Then it is a leap year.
-This means that in the Gregorian calendar, the years 2000 and 2400 are leap years, while 1800, 1900, 2100, 2200, 2300 and 2500 are NOT leap years.Source

-Task
-You are given the year, and you have to write a function to check if the year is leap or not.

-Note that you have to complete the function and remaining code is given as template.

-Input Format

-Read y, the year that needs to be checked.

-Constraints

-Output Format
+**Input Format:** 4 digits year
+**Constraints:** year >= 1900 and year <= pow(10, 5):

-Output is taken care of by the template.
-Your function must return a boolean value (True/False)
+**Output Format:** Your function must return a boolean value (True/False)

-Sample Input 0

-1990
+**Sample Input:** 1990
-Sample Output 0

-False
+**Sample Output:** False

 **Answer:**
 ```